Access the world’s most liquid financial market

 OTC FX options have traditionally been dominated by primary-dealer banks and a small number of inter-dealer brokers.
 Electronic access to truly competitive pricing and independent pre-trade analytics has been limited, until now.

-We provide an extensive deliverable product offering, with same-day payments, together with forward FX hedges, flexi-forwards, time options, covering a comprehensive spectrum of currency pairs.
-You can control how and when you execute transactions through market, limit or stop loss orders, by voice or through one of our electronic solutions, all with extremely competitive pricing.
-Our 24-hour service and your own account manager mean you can manage your FX risk at any time of day.
+We provide an extensive deliverable product offering, with same-day payments, together with forward FX hedges, flexi-forwards, and time options, covering a comprehensive spectrum of currency pairs.
+You can control how and when you execute transactions through market, limit or stop loss orders by voice or through one of our electronic solutions, all with highly competitive pricing.
+In addition, our 24-hour service and your own account manager mean you can manage your FX risk at any time of day.